angelosps/Extendible-Hashing/README.md

 <img src="./images/primary_eh.png" width = 600>

 ## Secondary Indexing Extendible Hashing
-**Note:** The secondary hashing is performed on the ID and Surname keys, as shown in the following screenshot.
+**Note:** The secondary hashing is performed on the Surname key, as shown in the following screenshot.
 <img src="./images/secondary_eh.png">

 ## Usage